 Thomas the Train is coming to town as part of his annual Day Out with Thomas tour.
 How do I know?
-The commercials have started airing on PBS, and Farmboy asks to go every time he sees one.
-He literally spends the entire year anticipating Thomas’ visit, but it shouldn’t come as a surprise since we’ve gone every year since he was 1.
-Consequently, his birthday parties have been Thomas themed for the last 2 years.
+The commercials have started airing on TV, and my kids ask to go every time they see one.
+They literally spend the entire year anticipating Thomas’ visit, but it shouldn’t come as a surprise since we’ve gone every year since my son was 1.
+Consequently, two of his birthday parties have also been Thomas themed.

-Farmboy comes by his love of trains honestly.
-Granted, I don’t know very many young boys who don’t go through a Thomas phase for at least a little while, but my husband has been obsessed with steam trains since long before Farmboy was even a thought.
+My kids come by their love of trains honestly.
+Granted, I don’t know very many young kids who don’t go through a Thomas phase for at least a little while, but my husband has been obsessed with steam trains since long before my oldest was even a thought.
 He used to drive the steam engine at Disney’s Magic Kingdom, and one of his life goals is to own a working steam engine on about a mile of track.
 Lucky for him, I’m ok with that since he’ll need about a 100 acres of land for that mile of track.
 Somewhere in the depths of our storage room, aka office, are boxes with Hubby’s Lionel train collection.
-Someday, Farmboy will be old enough and we’ll have enough space for Hubby to bring them out and
+Someday, my son will be old enough and we’ll have enough space for Hubby to bring them out and

 play with set them up.

-I don’t remember exactly when Farmboy got his first train, and I only vaguely remember Hubby bringing home the train table and tracks that he found on craigslist, but it has literally consumed our home and our lives.
-Only this year has the train table finally been moved out of the living room and into the kids’ room.
+I don’t remember exactly when my son got his first train, and I only vaguely remember Hubby bringing home the train table and tracks that he found on craigslist, but it has literally consumed our home and our lives.
+It was years before the train table finally moved out of the living room and into the kids’ room.
 Around the same time that the obsession began, we learned about Day Out with Thomas at the Florida Railway Museum in Parrish, Florida.
 Our first trip was in 2012.
-Farmboy was only 19 months old, but he was running from place to place as fast as his short little legs could carry him.
+My son was only 19 months old, but he was running from place to place as fast as his short little legs could carry him.
 There was a tractor pulling wagons that looked like train cars, an Imagination Station with toy trains and arts & crafts, storytelling and video viewing, temporary tattoos of Island of Sodor friends, an inflatable slide, bubbles, music, real train engines, and of course Thomas.

 When you purchase your tickets, you select a time for your ride on Thomas, but you can actually arrive any time during the day.
-Day Out with Thomas at the Florida Railway Museum is open 9am to 4pm, but times may vary based on your location.
+Day Out with Thomas at the Florida Railway Museum is open 9am to 5pm, but times may vary based on your location.
 We tend to book our train tickets for later in the day so that it’s our last stop of the day.
 It also gives us the flexibility to get there a few hours early for all of the other activities on site.
-Farmboy would happily get there when they open and stay all day, but he’s usually pretty wiped out after a few hours.
-There is certainly plenty to keep him busy all day, he would spend several hours in the Imagination Station alone.
+My kids would happily get there when they open and stay all day, but they’re usually pretty wiped out after a few hours.
+There is certainly plenty to keep them busy all day.
+They would spend several hours in the Imagination Station alone.
 They have toy trains, arts, and crafts.
 It also changes a little bit each year.
-This is the first year with Fisher Price as a sponsor, so I’m curious to see what new additions we’ll find.

-When we first arrive, Farmboy receives a map of the activities.
-For each stop on the map, he gets a stamp.
+When we first arrive, the kids receive a map of the activities.
+For each stop on the map, they get a stamp.
 Stops usually include the activity tent, Sir Topham Hat, the story tent, the gift shop and Thomas.
 The line for Sir Topham Hat fills up very quickly, so I recommend getting in any time you see it has gone down, even if he’s on break.
-When Farmboy completes his map, we can take it back to the front for him to get a gift.
+When they complete their maps, we can take it back to the front for them to get a gift.
 The gift is a little different each year, so we aren’t getting the same thing every year.

 At the end of the ride, you’ll get a chance to go up to the front of Thomas for a photo.
 How can you go see Thomas without a photo?
 We’ve purchased a photo almost every year that we’ve gone.
-It’s a great way to remember our day, plus it’s fun to see how Farmboy has grown through the years.
-This will be our first year taking Cowgirl, so the photo will be even more special as our family grows.
+It’s a great way to remember our day, plus it’s fun to see how the kids have grown through the years.
+This will be our first year taking our youngest, so the photo will be even more special as our family grows.

 Then of course, there is the gift store tent with every Thomas & Friends toy you could possibly imagine.
-Yes, Farmboy usually ends up with a new train every year.
-How can you say “No” to a kid who gets this excited about trains?
-At least I know the toy will be played with.
-A couple years ago, we were there at the end of the day on Sunday when they were tearing down.
-One of the workers let Farmboy have the balloons they were going to throw away.
+Yes, my kids usually ends up with a new toy every year.
+How can you say “No” to kids who get this excited about trains?
+At least I know the toys will be played with.
+One year, we were there at the end of the day on Sunday when they were tearing down.
+One of the workers let my son have the balloons they were going to throw away.
 His day was made.

-This will be the first year that Day Out With Thomas at the Florida Railway Museum will be held for 3 days each weekend.
-If your schedule allows, try to go on a Friday because it will be much less crowded than Saturday or Sunday.
-The dates are March 11, 12 & 13 and 18, 19 & 20.
-Train rides leave every 45 minutes from 9am to 3:45pm.
+The second weekend of Day Out With Thomas at the Florida Railway Museum will be held for 3 days.
+If your schedule allows, try to go on Friday because it will be much less crowded than Saturday or Sunday.
+The dates this year are March 10, 11 & 16-18, 2018.
+Train rides leave every hour from 9am to 4pm.
 Book in advance because peak times sell out quickly.
-Tickets for Day Out with Thomas at the Florida Railway Museum can be purchased on www.ticketweb.com/dowt.
+Tickets for Day Out with Thomas at the Florida Railway Museum can be purchased on https://www.ticketwebdowt.com/.

 Day Out with Thomas Tips: